UH-CI/genomics-workshop/index.md

 - Think about and understand the types of data and metadata a sequencing experiment will generate
 - Gain a general understanding of data organization

-**Using Advanced Computing**

-- understand what advanced computing is and why it's useful
-- log in to remote computing resources

 **Introduction to the command line**

 - [Overview](shell/index.html)